-Typescene offers a component model that goes beyond UI rendering, supporting routes and state management out of the box.
-Other than a bundler (Webpack, Parcel, or otherwise) there are no dependencies to worry about at all.
+Typescene offers a component model that goes beyond UI rendering, and supports comprehensive state management out of the box.
+Other than a build chain (Webpack, Parcel, or otherwise) there are no dependencies to worry about at all.

 All it takes to get started with Typescene is a single command.
-From there, the robust object-oriented model makes it easy to scale up simply by adding the components you need.
+From there, the intuitive object-oriented architecture makes it easy to scale up simply by adding the components you need.

 Activities represent the underlying application state, reflecting how the user sees your app.
 These provide data to views and handle input events.
 Each view is bound to one activity, but multiple activities can be active at the same time since they can be nested and routed independently.